harshusanwale/TO_do_app/README.md

 Run server using this command- php artisan serve

-Now simply you can run above listed url like:
+Now simply you can run above listed url on postman:

 - **User Register API:** Verb:POST, URL:http://127.0.0.1:8000/api/register and for authentication using bearer token
 - request param : name:harshita